-Then click the Autofill button near the top of the Preferences window
+Then click the Autofill button near the top of the Preferences window and make sure the "User names and passwords" box is checked:

 You can click the Passwords button to view your saved passwords.
 You will need to enter your login password to use this part of the preferences.